the-bootcamp-project/Debian-Base-Images/README.md

 ## 🏆 Acknowledgements 🏆

-Thanks for these awesome resources that were used during the development of the **Bootcamp Project: DataScience with Python in Docker**:
+Thanks for these awesome resources that were used during the development of the **Bootcamp Project: Debian Base Images**: